qgmzhna/DRDG/README.md

 # DRDG
-DRGD and PRDA approach are published for Chinese Journal of Computers
+DRGD approach are published for Chinese Journal of Computers